ing-bank/lion/README.md

 ## How to contribute

-**Please note:** This project uses Yarn [Workspaces](https://classic.yarnpkg.com/en/docs/workspaces).
-If you want to run all demos locally you need to get [Yarn](https://classic.yarnpkg.com/en/docs/install) and install all dependencies by executing `yarn install`.
+**Please note:** This project uses Npm [Workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces).
+If you want to run all demos locally you need to get at least npm 7+ and install all dependencies by executing `npm install`.

 Lion Web Components are only as good as its contributions.
 Read our [contribution guide](https://github.com/ing-bank/lion/blob/master/CONTRIBUTING.md) and feel free to enhance/improve Lion.
 We keep feature requests closed while we're not working on them.